lunapapa-finland/Future-Trading-Analysis/README.md

 template_path = ./src/jinja2/
 ```

-By adjusting these parameters in the `config.ini` file, you can customize the data acquisition and analysis processes to fit their specific requirements.
-This flexibility helps in optimizing the tool's functionality for various trading scenarios.
+Adjust these parameters in the `config.ini` file to tailor the data acquisition and analysis processes to your specific needs, optimizing the tool’s functionality across various trading scenarios.

 ## Setup Environment
-Setting up the correct environment is crucial for ensuring that the tools function properly.
-Use Conda to install the necessary dependencies:
+Ensure proper tool functionality by setting up the correct environment using Conda:

 ```bash
 conda create -f finance_env.yml
 ```

-This will set up a Conda environment named `finance_env` based on the specifications in the `finance_env.yml` file.

 ## Contributing
-We highly value contributions from the community.
-If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue on GitHub.
-Your insights and enhancements help make this tool more effective for everyone.
+Contributions are highly appreciated.
+Feel free to submit pull requests or open issues on GitHub to suggest improvements or new features.
+Your insights are invaluable in enhancing this tool for all users.

 ## License
-This project adheres to the [MIT License](LICENSE).
-For more details, please review the LICENSE file in the repository.
+This project is licensed under the [MIT License](LICENSE).
+For more information, please refer to the LICENSE file in the repository.

 ## Support
-For any issues or assistance, refer to the `Issues` section on the GitHub repository page or contact the project maintainers via email.
+For assistance or inquiries, consult the `Issues` section on GitHub or contact me via email.